philips-software/logproxy/README.md

 cf restart some-app
 ```

-Logs should now start flowing from your app all the way to HSDP logging infra through lgoproxy.
+Logs should now start flowing from your app all the way to HSDP logging infra through logproxy.
 You can use Kibana for log searching.

 # TODO
 - Better handling of HTTP 635 errors